Maathai Supermarkets: Ownership

-Maathai is a wholly Kenyan, privately held company.
-Kenyan print media indicate that the supermarket chain is owned by Viktah Maina, a Thika-based businessman.
+Mathai is a wholly Kenyan, privately held company.
+Kenyan print media indicate that the supermarket chain is owned by Viktah Maina, a Kenyan-based businessman.

 Recent developments

 In September 2014, the retail chain opened its first store in the central business district (CBD) of Nairobi, Kenya's capital and largest city.
-Located along Ronald Ngala Street, the store employs 70 staff.
+Located along Ronald Ngala Street, the store has over 100 staff.
 It is located in a building owned by Viktah Maina, the proprietor of the supermarket chain.
 He also has investments in construction, entertainment, real estate and stone quarries.
-He is reported to be looking for expansion space in Nairobi's CBD.
+In March 2022, the retailer opened a second outlet in Embu town, 134km from Nairobi County.